Hyperbolicity for log canonical pairs and the cone theorem: Proof of theorem

 \end{lemma}

-\begin{proof} The first equality is a consequence of \cite[Proposition 9.2.26]{laz-book-pos2}, once we choose $\delta$ small enough so that $Q_\epsilon$ is ample.
-The second equality follows immediately from the fact that we can choose $\delta$ to be arbitrarily small, since $(W', \mathbb{B}_{W'})$ is log smooth and sublc. \end{proof}
+\begin{proof} The first equality is a consequence of \cite[Proposition 9.2.26]{laz2.book}, once we choose $\delta$ small enough so that $Q_\epsilon$ is ample.
+The second equality follows immediately from the fact that we can choose $\delta$ to be arbitrarily small, since $(W', \mathbb{B}_{W'})$ is snc and sublc. \end{proof}

-\dent \textbf{\textit{ Step 4.
+\textbf{\textit{ Step 4.
 End of the proof.}}

-\dent Using Lemma \ref{step4.lemma}, we define a new divisor on $W$
+Using Lemma \ref{step4.lemma}, we define a new divisor on $W$